angusmoore/varexternalinstrument/README.md

 ## Installation

-Install the package using the R `devtools` package:
+Install the package using the R `remotes` package:
 ```
-library(devtools)
-install_github("angusmoore/varexternalinstrument")
+remotes::install_github("angusmoore/varexternalinstrument")
 ```

 ## Usage